Gesifeta/solutions-architect/Day_04/Notes.md

 - WAF
 - Sheild
 ---
 **EC2 Auto Scaling**: Auto Scaling adjusts resources based on demand.
+- to use Auto Scaling, launch templates are required.
 - its primary purpose is to elastically launch and terminates EC2 instances.

 ### **Resources:**